 “Ändra” means “change” in Swedish, and changed is what we are.
 Now the premier in Seattle boutique hotels, the building first opened in 1926 as efficiency apartments and became a transfer station for members of the Women’s Army Corps from late 1945 through 1947.
-In the 1970s, the building was restored to become a small boutique hotel, and was thoroughly re-created as became Hotel Ändra in April 2004.
+In the 1970s, the building was restored to become a small boutique hotel, and was thoroughly re-created and became Hotel Ändra in April 2004.

 Hotel Ändra is uniquely Seattle and a world apart from other Seattle boutique hotels.
 The Scandinavian design elements are a tribute to the city’s Nordic heritage, while the use of prominent Pacific Northwest elements – water, wood and stone – is present throughout the hotel.
 The design reflects the contrast of modernism and sustainability – sleek and textured, light and dark, warm and cool, modern and traditional.

 Stepping into the Living Room, guests are surrounded by distressed plank floors with inset custom wool hand-knotted rugs, warm walls, and rich brown woods.
 Low sofas combined with wood coffee tables made from fallen Seattle trees and leather ottoman cubes create an atmosphere that invites conversation.
 Cocoon-like leather side chairs look out onto tree-lined Fourth Avenue.
 A quiet corner by the fireplace features a Platner coffee table and four chairs, which is most often occupied by guests reading the paper or working on their laptops.